 That video has “splendid” written all over it in bold, italics, underlined capitalized letters.
 The attention paid to detail- little things like reflections in the water, rubble and ruined pieces of stones that were part of great structures once, particles floating in the air, the facial animations of even the most insignificant characters- is simply wonderful, and it is clear that a lot of hard work and thoughtful sleepless nights for the graphics team have been put into making Crysis 2 the beautiful game that it is.

 But these days, games with stunning graphics are no big deal.
-Titles like Uncharted 2, Killzone 2, God of War III and so on have come and gone and have wowed us with their marvelous, detailed visuals.
+Titles like Uncharted 2, Killzone 2 and so on have come and gone and have wowed us with their marvelous, detailed visuals.
 How can Crysis 2 make its mark visually like Crysis did?
 How can it hope to rise over all these new graphical biggies?
 Games with superior animations, awesome textures and wonderfully detailed graphics have become the meat of the High Definition home consoles these days.
 Can Crysis 2 retain the sci-fi shooter trilogy’s crown of the graphics king?